Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 If your AHCIP application is not received within 3 months of when you arrive and establish permanent residency in Alberta, the effective date of your coverage will be determined when your application is processed.
 Learn how to apply for AHCIP.

-If you did not get a stamp upon entry, a Travel History Report from the CBSA may be accepted in its place.
+If you did not get a Canada entry document or a stamp upon entry, a Travel History Report from the CBSA may be accepted in its place.
 Request a Travel History Report.

 Attending school in Alberta